Farukkhan25/Quiz-Handlers/README.md

 The blog page will give some answers about useRef, context api and the purpose of react routing.

+An animation also added in the Topics page as well.

 Hope you will like the project.

 Thanks!!!